 Knickerbockerglory was set up as a profit-sharing company, meaning earnings from shows we produce are shared between staff and also equally between freelancers based on length of service that year (whether they are a runner or a director), and every year we donate a percentage of our profits to a different charity chosen by our production teams.
 This year we donated to Petals - who supported our choir master in the months after losing his son, Help The Animals, Key 4 Life - who get ex prisoners into work (including at Knickerbockerglory), as well as Mind , Lupus Research Alliance and Sense - who look after deaf-blind children.

 We have won Best Documentary at the Mind Media Awards for Me and My Mental Illness, Best Broadcast prize at the Garden Media Guild awards for Great British Gardens: Season by Season with Carol Klein and the Audience Choice Award at the Durbin International Film Festival for Life is Wonderful: Mandela's Unsung Heroes.

 We are not owned by a large media corporation, distributor or super-indie.
 We are creatively autonomous and able to choose our projects first and foremost because we love them.
 Yet we make more documentary hours than any other TV company in the UK.
-Our office has been set up to work as a second home – so children are welcome to visit, we support people who require flexible working hours or job shares, we work with Key4Life to help employ former prisoners from marginalised backgrounds and we have a gold office mannequin called Graham who watches over us.
+We also have a regional office in Tunbridge Wells, which you can contact here.
+Our offices have been set up to work as a second home – so children are welcome to visit, we support people who require flexible working hours or job shares, we have a weekly choir, free lunch on a Wednesday, we work with Key4Life to help employ former prisoners from marginalised backgrounds and we have a gold office mannequin called Graham who watches over us.